Muhammad Ishaq Bhatti: Biography

 Muhammad Ishaq Bhatti was born on 15 March 1925 in Kotkapura in the state of Faridkot (present day Faridkot, Punjab) into a Bhatti family.
 His father, Abdul Majid Bhatti was a religious person.
 Ishaq Bhatti learnt Quran at home from his grandfather.

-In 1947, Bhatti moved to Pakistan from India with his family.
+Coinciding with the partition of India in 1947, Bhatti moved to Pakistan with his family.

 He died in Lahore on 22 December 2015, aged 90.

 Works

 Bhaṭṭī has written several books in Urdu, including: